Raidriar796/NixOS-Resonite-Headless/README.md

 ### Download the config and rebuild
 1. Replace `/etc/nixos/configuration.nix` with the one in this repo, this can be done manually or by directly downloading it, example (requires wget to be installed):
    - `cd /etc/nixos/`

    - `rm configuration.nix`

    - `wget https://raw.githubusercontent.com/Raidriar796/NixOS-Resonite-Headless/main/configuration.nix`

 2. Make initial changes to the config.
 The config is setup to work without any extra changes however you may want to make your own changes for your specific case, such as renaming the non root user or installing extra packages.
-You can edit the config by running:
+You should change the following variables:
+   - `nixUserName`

+   - `betaPassword`

+   - `steamUsername`

+   - `steamPassword`

-   - `sudo nano /etc/nixos/configuration.nix`
+   - `resoConfig`

 3. Test the config by running:
    - `sudo nixos-rebuild test`

 4. Rebuild and restart the system with the following:
    - `sudo nixos-rebuild boot`

    - `sudo reboot -h now`

 ### Download and run the headless client

-1. Run DepotDownloader to download the headless client:
-   - `DepotDownloader -app 2519830 -beta headless -betapassword BETAPASSWORD -username YOURUSERNAME -password YOURPASSWORD -dir ~/Resonite/`

-2. Add a symbolic link to the system installed FreeType:
-   - `rm ~/Resonite/Headless/libfreetype6.so`
-   - `ln -s /var/run/current-system/sw/lib/libfreetype.so.6 ~/Resonite/Headless/libfreetype.so.6`

-3. Test run the headless client:
-   - `cd ~/Resonite/Headless`
-   - `mono Resonite.exe`

-4. If alls working well, you can shutdown the headless with:
-   - `shutdown`

-### Configure the headless

-1. Copy the config:
+1. Use the provided setup command:
-   - `cd ~/Resonite/Headless/Config`
-   - `cp DefaultConfig.json Config.json`

-2. Edit the config (login credentials, world url, etc):
-   - `nano ./Config.json`
+   - `SetupHeadless`

-3. Run the headless again to confirm changes:
+2. Run the headless with the provided command
-   - `cd ../`
-   - `mono Resonite.exe`
+   - `RunHeadless`

+### Extra commands

+- `CleanSetupHeadless` - completely reinstalls the headless client

+- `UpdateHeadless` - updates the headless client

+- `UpdateConfig` - updates the headless config after a NixOS rebuild without updating/reinstalling the headless client

 If everything is working up to this point, congrats, you have a functional NixOS Resonite Headless.
 This guide will change over time and I'll try to make it as simple as possible.